Blazin64/WAD-info/README.md

 Compatible with both Python 2 and 3.

+Note: Please use the [GitLab repository](https://gitlab.com/Blazin64/WAD-info).
+The [GitHub repository](https://github.com/Blazin64/WAD-info) is only a mirror.

 ### Usage
 Run `python wad-info.py -i <your WAD file here> --header` to view information in the header of a single WAD.